dani007200964/Viking-Skull-Lamp/docs/markdown_pages/components.md

 __Techno Viking PCB Parts__

 This is a special topic.
 Because the PCB has a relatively high amount of components, I think it's better to handle that separately.
-Because the PCB designer software that I used can create an interactive HTML-based component list, I included that in the
+Luckily the PCB designer software that I used can create an interactive HTML-based component list, I included that in the
 @ref how_to_get_the_right_components "How To Get PCB Components" section.
 It can be used for PCB assembly as well.